 Research: MPhil, PhD

 This Faculty prides itself on having a fantastic community of medical and healthcare professionals who are committed to providing innovation in research and training.
 Working in close collaboration with the Norfolk & Norwich University Hospital, the Departments within the Faculty include:

 Funding for postgraduate taught and postgraduate research courses is available both from the University and from a number of external schemes.
 Scholarships, Bursaries and Studentships offered by the University are normally awarded to students on the basis of academic merit and are usually for the duration of the period of study.

-The University actively strives to equip its Postgraduate students with the attributes necessary to succeed in whichever employment field they enter.
+Our Career Central team located on campus actively strives to equip Postgraduate students with the skills necessary to succeed in whichever employment field they choose.
 Our Advisers will provide impartial information, advice and guidance, helping students to understand themselves and the employment market and to develop suitable career-related skills and knowledge.

-All students undertaking research will also be able to gain access to and participate in events connected to the wide-ranging network of Research Centres and Institutes of the University of East Anglia.
+All students undertaking research will also be able to take part in events from a wide-ranging network of Research Centres and partner institutes across UEA.